KidPudel/flutter-starter-kit/state management/bloc.md

 When to use bloc?
 - Example with weather app, you search for locations and tap each letter, cubit would be looking each time you change it for locations, bloc is a listener so it could call it every 4 words or 2 seconds or when we stop tapping, we can easily manage it in a stream.

+# Widget components
+1. `BlocProvider`: This component is responsible for providing the BLoC instances to the widget tree below it.
+It acts as the top-level entry point for the BLoC hierarchy.
+With BlocProvider, you can inject BLoC instances into different parts of your app and share the same instance throughout the widget tree.

+2. `BlocBuilder`: `BlocBuilder` is a widget that listens to changes in a specific BLoC's state and rebuilds its child widget whenever the state changes.
+It takes a BLoC and a builder function as arguments, allowing you to update the UI based on the new state emitted by the BLoC.

+3. `BlocListener`: Similar to `BlocBuilder`, `BlocListener` is a widget that listens to changes in a BLoC's state.
+However, instead of rebuilding its child widget, it invokes a callback function whenever the state changes.
+This is useful when you need to perform side effects or actions based on certain state changes, such as showing a snackbar or navigating to a new screen.

+Using these components together, you can effectively implement the BLoC pattern in your Flutter application, promoting better separation of concerns and improved maintainability.